lbogdanskiDev/10xdevs-B2Proof/.docs/prd.md

 Title: Viewing Brief List
 Description: As a user I want to see a list of all my briefs and those shared with me to have an overview of active projects Acceptance Criteria:
-- List displays: title, modification date, status, number of comments
+- List displays: title, last update date (updated_at), status, number of comments
 - Pagination of 10 briefs per page
-- Briefs sorted chronologically by modification date (newest first)
+- Briefs sorted chronologically by last update date (newest first)
 - Visual distinction between own and shared briefs (label)
 - Ability to navigate to brief details by clicking